sqlfluff/sqlfluff/CONTRIBUTING.md

 In particular, in helping to develop the parser, examples of queries which don't parse as expected are especially helpful.

-:star2: **Fourth** - making sure that our documentation is up to date and useful for new users is really important.
+:star2: **Fourth** - making sure that our documentation is up-to-date and useful for new users is really important.
 If you're a new user, you're in precisely the best position to do this.
 Familiarise yourself with the tool (as per step 2 above) and familiarise yourself with the current documentation (live version